bcss/RentACar-Contract/docs/USER_GUIDE.md

 ### Understanding the Terms of Service

-The Terms of Service outlines the rules, responsibilities, and legal agreements governing your use of RCCMS.
+The Terms of Service outlines the rules, responsibilities, and legal agreements governing your use of KarāraOS.

 #### What the Terms of Service Covers

 **14 Essential Sections:**

 1. **Acceptance of Terms**: Agreement to use the system
-2. **License & Usage**: Your rights to use RCCMS
+2. **License & Usage**: Your rights to use KarāraOS
 3. **User Accounts**: Account security and management
 4. **User Responsibilities**: Your obligations as a user
 5. **Data Accuracy**: Responsibility for data quality